region-banner

 Stari Grad, located in the heart of Split-Dalmatia County, Croatia, is a hidden gem that offers a perfect blend of history, culture, and natural beauty.
 As one of the oldest towns in Europe, Stari Grad boasts a rich heritage that dates back to ancient Greek times.
 Wander through its charming cobblestone streets and discover centuries-old architecture that tells the story of its storied past.
 For a taste of local flavors, don’t miss the chance to savor Hvar cuisine, where you can indulge in traditional Croatian dishes made with fresh, locally-sourced ingredients.
 Adventure seekers can embark on a private speedboat tour to explore the stunning nearby islands, each offering its own unique landscapes and experiences.
 Whether you’re a history buff, a foodie, or an outdoor enthusiast, Stari Grad has something special to offer every traveler.
 Come and experience the timeless charm and vibrant culture of this enchanting Croatian town.

-Activities Nearby Stari Grad
+Activities in Stari Grad

 FAQs